codsen/codsen/packages/ranges-sort/readme.md

 [ [5, 9], [5, 3] ] => [ [5, 3], [5, 9] ]
 ```

-This package does not mutate the input array.
+This library does not mutate the inputs.
+In theory, a function in JavaScript could mutate its arguments, but only if they are on an "object" primitive type (an array or a plain object, for example).

 **[⬆  back to top](#markdown-header-ranges-sort)**